caffeinated-pixels/javascript-calculator/README.md

 ### Comma separated numbers

-I fell down a bit of a rabbit hole trying to implement comma separated numbers on the display.
-There's not a straight-foward way to do this for numbers containing multiple decimal places using just a regex and replace().
+I fell down a bit of a rabbit hole trying to implement comma-separated numbers on the display.
+There's not a straight-forward way to do this for numbers containing multiple decimal places using just a regex and replace().
+The only solution I could think of would be to remove the decimal section, add in the commas with regex/replace() and then add the decimal section back.

-So I opeted for using toLocalString().
-By default, this method will remove any decimal zeros from the end (eg "2000.100" is converted to "2,000.1"), which is no good for processing inputs.
+In the end, I opted for using toLocalString().
+However, by default, this method will remove any decimal zeros from the end (eg "2000.100" is converted to "2,000.1"), which is no good for processing calculator inputs!

-To get round this, we can use the minimumFractionDigits options.
-Obivously, this correct value for this option changes as we add extra digits to the number.
+To get around this, we can use the minimumFractionDigits option.
+Obviously, the correct value for this option changes as we add extra decimal places to the number.
 So, before using toLocalString(), we need to test if the number contains a decimal point and if so how many decimal places it uses.
 We can then pass this value into the method eg:

 `const newCurrVal = Number(removeCommas).toLocaleString('en-US', { minimumFractionDigits: minDigits })`